 (I) Common phenomena

-During the production process of 95 porcelain, a dark spot defect sometimes occurs, which is also called negative spots, cloud spots, oil spots, etc. This dark spot varies in shape and size, and some can even occupy more than half of the area of the porcelain.
-They usually appear on tubular porcelain or relatively thick and large porcelain, especially on porcelain produced by granulation and isostatic pressing.
-Dark spots are usually hidden inside the porcelain and can only be found under light.
-In severe cases, they will also appear on the surface of the porcelain.
+During the production process of 95% alumina ceramic, a dark spot defect sometimes occurs, which is also called negative spots, cloud spots, oil spots, etc. This dark spot varies in shape and size, and some can even occupy more than half of the area of the alumina ceramic.
+They usually appear on tubular ceramic or relatively thick and large ceramic, especially on ceramic produced by granulation and isostatic pressing.
+Dark spots are usually hidden inside the ceramic and can only be found under light.
+In severe cases, they will also appear on the surface of the alumina ceramic.

 (II) Cause Analysis

-The reasons for the dark spots in 95 porcelain are relatively complicated, but it is clear that this phenomenon is not caused by impurities in the raw materials, but is closely related to the formula, production process and production technology of the ceramics.
+The reasons for the dark spots in 95% alumina ceramic are relatively complicated, but it is clear that this phenomenon is not caused by impurities in the raw materials, but is closely related to the formula, production process and production technology of the ceramics.

 (III) Prevention and solution measures